 I am a reflexologist and masseuse, with my own practice in Drunen, the Netherlands.

 My passion is working with terminally ill people and people with cancer.
 Since 2014 I have worked 2 days a week in an oncology ward in a hospital.
-I find it very touching to see how (very sick) people respond to a massage given with attention and love and when seen for who they really are.
-In this environment people relax and in that relaxation they can heal as a human being.
+I find it very touching to see how sick people respond to a massage given with attention and love and when seen for who they really are.
+In this environment people relax and in that relaxation they can heal.

 Before becoming a therapist I was an officer in the Army Medical Corps and I studied Health Care Management at the Erasmus University, the Netherlands.
 I am married with three teenage children.